freeCodeCamp/guide/pages/docs/certificates-guide/iterate-odd-numbers-with-a-for-loop/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Iterate Odd Numbers With a For Loop"
+title: "Iterate Odd Numbers With a For Loop"
+parent: "certificates-guide"
 ---

 For loops don't have to iterate one at a time.
 By changing our `final-expression`, we can count by even numbers.